What is Collaborative law?

 The process utilizes informal discovery, such as the voluntary exchange of documents and the use of agreed-upon neutral experts.
 The lawyers assist the clients in determining the information both parties need in order to reach a settlement.
 This informal discovery can save time and money for the clients.

-The collaborative law process is designed to help couples resolve their disputes in a together.
+The collaborative law process is designed to help couples resolve their disputes together.
 Both parties are represented by their own divorce lawyer, who helps to facilitate negotiations and settlement discussions.
 The parties agree to be open and honest with each other, and to work together in good faith to try to reach an agreement.
-This process can save time and money, and can help to reduce the stress and conflict associated with divorce cases in Houston.
-This is also a great benefit when children are involved in the process.
+This process can save time and money and therefore reduces stress and conflict associated with divorce cases.
+There is also a great benefit when children are involved in the process as the parties can discuss and work out a parenting plan that best suits the parties and child's needs and schedules.

 Could This Lead To A More Stress-Free Divorce?